Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

 Strategy depicts the training strategy to be used by the :doc:`Lightning Trainer <../common/trainer>`.
 It can be controlled by passing different training strategies with aliases (``ddp``, ``ddp_spawn``, ``deepspeed``, etc) as well as custom training strategies to the ``strategy`` parameter for Trainer.

+Strategy in Lightning handles some of the following responsibilities:

+* Launching and teardown of training processes (if applicable)

+* Setup communication between processes (NCCL, GLOO, MPI, …)

+* Provide a unified communication interface for reduction, broadcast, etc.

+* Provide access to the wrapped LightningModule

+:class:`~pytorch_lightning.strategies.strategy.Strategy` also manages the accelerator, precision and the checkpointing plugins.

 ****************************************
 Training Strategies with various configs
 ****************************************